A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Related Work

 \section{Related Work}

-\textbf{Anomaly detection and recovery in robotics.} Robotic policies, whether end-to-end or modular, are prone to failure during execution, especially in unstructured environments or when encountering novel objects.
+\textbf{Anomaly detection and recovery in robotics.} Robotic policies are prone to failure during execution, especially in unstructured environments or when encountering novel objects.
 Despite recent advances in end-to-end robot learning, these approaches can be difficult to interpret \cite{agia2025unpacking, xu2025can, duan2024aha}.
 In contrast, modular methods can offer more predictable and controllable performance in certain scenarios.
-In this work, we focus on full-stack modular methods that consider failure detection and recovery across different modules of a robot system.
+Our work focuses on full-stack modular methods that consider failure detection and recovery across different modules of a robot system.
 While some human-in-the-loop approaches \cite{ahmad2024adaptable, fitzgerald2022inquire, larianlearner} assume that the system is in a failure state where recovery is required, our approach includes failure detection using confidence estimates.

-It is natural to represent such problems using a graph representation, as in prior work on online approaches for robot failure detection and recovery \cite{ahmad2024adaptable, cornelio2024recover, pan2022failure}.
-Additionally, the overall interaction process can be modeled by certain types of graphs, ranging from finite-state machines \cite{cornelio2024recover}, MDPs/POMDPs \cite{garrabe2024enhancing, pan2022failure}, and Behavior Trees \cite{ahmad2024adaptable, colledanchise2018behavior, mayr2022skill}.
-Although graph representations have been widely studied in prior work, our method goes further by not only modeling systems using graphs but also leveraging graph algorithms to select which modules to query for information or intervention.
-In particular, two of our four proposed methods for selecting which modules to query (which we denote module selectors) are graph-based methods.
+It is natural to represent such problems using a graph representation, as in prior online approaches for robot failure detection and recovery \cite{ahmad2024adaptable, cornelio2024recover, pan2022failure}.
+The overall interaction process can also be modeled by certain types of graphs, ranging from finite-state machines \cite{cornelio2024recover}, MDPs/POMDPs \cite{garrabe2024enhancing, pan2022failure}, and Behavior Trees \cite{ahmad2024adaptable, colledanchise2018behavior, mayr2022skill}.
+Although graph representations have been widely studied in prior work, our method goes further by not only modeling systems using graphs but also leveraging graph algorithms to select which modules to query for intervention.
+Two of our four proposed methods for selecting which modules to query (which we denote module selectors) are graph-based.

 \textbf{Robots that ask for help.} Robot systems may decide to query humans on the basis of several different criteria.
 Some approaches ask for help when a failure is detected after a robot action has been executed \cite{knepper2015recovering, tellex2014asking}, some based on a confidence estimate about potential robot actions to take \cite{ren2023robots, mullen2024towards}, and others based on an estimate about the potential information gain that could arise from soliciting human feedback \cite{papallas2022ask, fitzgerald2022inquire}.
 Departing from existing work, our query rules depend on both module confidence values and estimated human workload costs of querying.